output format #

 Member kind is restricted to these three variants.
 Nesting is exactly one level deep: members never contain their own members.

-Member name is the user-chosen identifier in most cases, but three synthesized sentinels appear when no source identifier exists: "constructor" (class constructor), "(construct)" (construct signature on an interface or type alias), and "(call)" (call signature on an interface or type alias).
+Member name is the user-chosen identifier in most cases, but synthesized names appear when no source identifier exists: "constructor" (class constructor), "(construct)" (construct signature on an interface or type alias), "(call)" (call signature on an interface or type alias), and bracketed index-signature names like "[key: string]" (the parameter name and key type as written for interfaces; a synthesized key for type aliases).

 ComponentPropJson